All Episodes

 Why?

-Anyway, it's sort of a moot question because I've answered it myself by by saying that the you can pretty much guarantee that we're not gonna have a campaign where the president's ideology is referenced to is a socialist.
+Anyway, it's sort of a moot question because I've answered it myself by saying that you can pretty much guarantee that we're not going to have a campaign where the president's ideology is referenced to as a socialist.

 Mark my words.

-This is um, and this is interesting too because this fits strangely enough with what we're describing and what we're talking about here.
+This is interesting, too, because this fits, strangely enough, with what we're describing, what we're talking about here.

 And here's how the piece ends.